 21 What are the 'theories of harm' that the authorities will investigate?

 Single or joint market dominance is the basic concern of the authorities during their investigation of a concentration.
-On occasions they have also examined unilateral, coordinated, vertical and conglomerate effects.
+They have also examined unilateral, coordinated, vertical and conglomerate effects.